Origination date: 10/01/93

-The purpose of this policy is to recognize that employees may need to take time away from work that is not covered under the Family Medical Leave policy.
-This time away from work may be with pay, as in the case where accrued compensatory time, vacation or sick leave time is used by the employee to continue on a paid status, or the leave may be
+The purpose of this policy is to recognize that employees may need to take continuous time away from work that is not covered under the Family Medical Leave policy.

-Eligible employees can be granted leave in a 12-month period as long as the time away from work does not exceed the number of days actively at work the prior year (e.g., an eligible employee has worked only nine months, then the employee is eligible for a maximum of nine months of leave).
+Eligible employees can be granted leave in a 6-month period as long as the time away from work does not exceed the number of days actively at work in the preceding 6 months (e.g., if an employee has worked only three months, then the employee is eligible for a maximum of three months of leave).

 An employee will not be required to remain on leave for any minimum period and should return when able to resume the performance of duties.

-Leave Accruals: Vacation and sick leave hours will only accrue while an employee is on a paid status.
+Leave Accruals: Vacation and sick hours will accrue while an employee is on a paid status.

 Retirement: No refund of any retirement contribution is made upon the commencement of the leave, since the return of the employee is anticipated.
 Service credits do not accrue during any period of unpaid leave, but will commence upon the employee's return to work.